 You already know whether this describes your therapy experience.
 You know whether you're tired of explaining yourself without changing, of understanding everything and shifting nothing.

 The question isn't whether you need help - you're already in therapy.
-The question is whether you're ready for therapy that:
+The question is whether you're ready for help that values your confusion over your clarity, that's more interested in your experience than your insights about your experience, that challenges your performance of wellness rather than applauding it.

 This kind of work is uncomfortable.
 Not because it's harsh, but because comfort is what you've been choosing for years, disguised as progress.